sfeng77/TelegramOllamaBot/README.md

 - `/thoughts [on|off]` — toggle whether reasoning blocks between `<<BEGIN THOUGHT>>` and `<<END THOUGHT>>` appear in replies.
 - `/forget` — clear the active chat history from memory (persisted transcripts remain available for recaps).
 - `/recap <hour|day>` — summarize recent messages saved in storage for the chosen window; omit the argument to get inline buttons.
+- `/websearch <query>` — refine the query, fetch top web results through Ollama, and return a brief Markdown research report (requires Ollama web search support).

+Note: Depending on your Ollama configuration (local vs. cloud/proxy), web search may require an API key.
+If so, set `OLLAMA_API_KEY` in your `.env`; the bot sends it as a Bearer token when calling the web search REST endpoint.

 Send regular text messages after `/start` to chat with the currently selected model and persona.